Prevention Activity 2A: CLAS Standards

 Who: Each local consortium determined the size and mix of representatives to participate in the CLAS workgroup micro learning community.
 Each consortium also utilized a locally driven community-based process to independently review the standards, including assessing current practices and prioritizing action plans to address CLAS.
 The flexibility to self-select participants resulted in a wide variety of people who engaged the process, including consortia members, direct service providers, and key stakeholders who influence OUD service delivery.

 What: The workgroup met bi-weekly from March 2020 to June 2020 to identify opportunities for shared work and collaboration.
 Workgroup members discussed their processes, priorities for implementation, and initial changes they were making in their practices.
-They are in the process of developing a CLAS action plan and once finalized they will be available on their individual pages.
 In May 2020, the COP-RCORP Master Consortium adopted a position statement on culturally and linguistically appropriate services for all RCORP-related core activities.
 Each of the local consortia plans to incorporate the guiding principles into their community-based work.

 How: The accordion table below presents the key steps in the process undertaken by the workgroup members.
 These steps include reviewing the standards, deciding how to prioritize them locally, creating an action plan for addressing CLAS, and creating the mater-level guidance statement for COP-RCORP.
 The last tab includes key resources for understanding CLAS.